Lecture 1, Lecture 2, Lecture 3, Lecture 4, Lecture 5, Lecture 6, Lecture 7, Lecture 8, Guide to emacs and g++, Debugging

-Bjarne Stroustrup, The C++ Programming Language, Pearson Education, 4th Edition, 2013.
-The "classic" reference book on C++ written by the inventor of the language, updated with details of the C++11 standard.
+Bjarne Stroustrup, Programming Principles and Practice Using C++ Pearson Education, 2nd Edition, 2014.
+A "classic" reference book on C++ written by the inventor of the language, updated with details of the C++11 and C++14 standards.
 A good investment for those intending to do a considerable amount of C++ programming.

 Please feel free to use, edit and re-distribute these notes as you wish.
 It would be appreciated, however, if you could ensure that all references to the original author (i.e. Rob Miller) within both the text and the .html file names are preserved.

 William Knottenbelt, Imperial College London, 30 September 2023